 Chop a large onion and sauté with olive oil until translucent.

-Add the water and salt and bring to a boil.
+Add the water and bring to a boil.
 Add the drained soaked beans and bring back to a boil.
 After 15 minutes add the chopped celery.

 If you like, place a slice of toasted bread at the bottom of your bowl and ladle the soup on top of the bread.
 Drizzle with some extra virgin olive oil.
 I generously drizzled this soup with my favorite “Olio Verde” Novello (freshly pressed extra virgin olive oil just flown in from Sicily), making it absolutely irresistible.